Filings buzz in the mining industry: 30% increase in big data mentions in Q2 of 2022

 To assess whether big data is featuring more in the summaries and strategies of companies in the mining industry, two measures were calculated.
 Firstly, we looked at the percentage of companies which have mentioned big data at least once in filings during the past twelve months; this was 57% compared to 24% in 2016.
 Secondly, we calculated the percentage of total analysed sentences that referred to big data.

 Of the 10 biggest employers in the mining industry, Caterpillar was the company which referred to big data the most between July 2021 and June 2022.
-GlobalData identified 25 big data-related sentences in the US -based company's filings, equal to 0.4% of all sentences.
-Sibanye-Stillwater mentioned big data the second-most; the issue was referred to in 0.18% of sentences in the company's filings.
+GlobalData identified 25 big data-related sentences in the US-based company's filings, equal to 0.4% of all sentences.
+Sibanye-Stillwater mentioned big data the second most, where the issue was referred to in 0.18% of sentences in the company's filings.
 Other top employers with high big data mentions included Honeywell, ThyssenKrupp and CIL.

 This analysis provides an approximate indication of which companies are focusing on big data and how important the issue is considered within the mining industry, but it also has limitations and should be interpreted carefully.
 For example, a company mentioning big data more regularly is not necessarily proof that they are utilising new techniques or prioritising the issue, nor does it indicate whether the company's ventures into big data have been successes or failures.